kwalter94/kwalter94.github.io/_posts/2023-04-30-please-format-your-squeel.md

 probably run into this.
 Basically a Django project is an umbrella project to which you add a bunch of small applications (kind of bounded contexts in Domain Driven Design).
 Each application is namespaced in the database.
-So applications can have a domain model with the same name.
+So multiple applications can have a domain model with the same name.
 Now in the query above we are simply interested in people from the human_resources context.
 Continuously repeating that fact in the query does not really add much value.
 If you are looking at that query in